palewire/go-big-with-github-actions/docs/matrix.md

 ## Matrix strategy

-Now, take a look at the scraping logic we implemented earlier.
-Under the scrape job, we will now define the matrix strategy.
-Here, we provide a list of states to scrape.
+Take a look at the scraping logic we implemented earlier.
+Under the scrape job, we will define the matrix strategy.
+Here, we'd like to provide a list of states to scrape.

 {emphasize-lines="13-15"}
 ```yaml